What Is Hash Oil & How to Make Your Own at Home

-This is where these types of alcohol go their separate ways:
+This is where making hash oil with alcohol goes in separate ways:

 - If you’re using the QWISO method (quick wash isopropyl alcohol), stir the mixture for 20 seconds and then strain to get your marijuana oil.

-- The QWET method (quick wash ethanol) requires that you stir the mixture gently, put it into the freezer, and after 3 minutes stir it again for a couple of times.
+- The QWET method (quick wash ethanol) requires that you stir the mixture gently, put it into the freezer, and after 3 minutes, stir it again a couple of times.
 Next, strain the mixture.

 Straining can be done with a simple coffee filter if you haven’t got something else (vacuum and laboratory filters, resin drying screens, etc.).
-You can repeat the process if you wish for extra purity.
+“Why is my hash oil black?”, you may wonder.
+In that case, you should repeat the process for extra purity.

 Once the alcohol disappears completely, you should be left with the final product.
 A sticky substance you can use as you wish (more on this later)!